obiwan1805/obiwan1805.github.io/src/content/posts/writeups/Holmes-CTF2025/TheEnduringEcho/index.md

 ### Question 12
 > What is the full registry path that stores persistent IPv4->IPv4 TCP listener-to-target mappings?
 (HKLM\\...\\...)

 The question asked for a registry path for IPv4 mappings.
 If you dont familiar with Window Registry, it is a big, structured database where Windows and apps store settings.
-In this question it is asking specifically about `HKEY_LOCAL_MACHINE` hive (or `HKLM`) which storesmachine-wide settings (hardware, drivers, services).
+In this question it is asking specifically about `HKEY_LOCAL_MACHINE` hive (or `HKLM`) which stores machine-wide settings (hardware, drivers, services).

 :::note[HKEY_LOCAL_MACHINE]
 `HKLM` hive is devided into 3 on-disk file called SAM, SOFTWARE and SYSTEM and all can be found at `C:\Windows\Systemn32\config\`: